thumbliner/thumbliner/loop.md

 ---

-> “I think what we have done all these years is—it wasn’t all that hard to do, and it’s not all that hard to explain.
+> “I think what we have done all these years—it wasn’t all that hard to do, and it’s not all that hard to explain.
 All that said and done, I think a lot of people just don’t get it.”<br>
 > — Charlie Munger

 ---